000xs/Git-Narrate/README.md

 Imagine your project is like a movie, and every change you make is a scene.
 Git-Narrate is like a movie director that watches all these scenes and creates a story about how your project was made.
 It looks at your project's `git` history (the log of all your changes) and writes a narrative about it.

+## Key Features

+*   **Comprehensive Repository Analysis**: Git-Narrate delves into your Git repository to extract detailed information about commits, branches, tags, and contributors.
+*   **AI-Powered Storytelling**: Leverage the power of AI to transform raw Git data into a rich, engaging, and accurate narrative of your project's development journey.
+*   **Flexible Output Formats**: Generate your project's story in Markdown, HTML, or plain text, suitable for various uses like documentation, web display, or simple readability.
+*   **Visual Insights**: Create insightful visualizations, including a commit activity timeline and a contributor activity chart, to better understand your project's evolution and team contributions.
+*   **Interactive Command-Line Interface**: A user-friendly CLI guides you through the process with clear prompts for repository path, output preferences, and visualization options.

 ## Getting Started

 ### 1. Installation